dcycle/starterkit-drupalsite/README.md

 We include, in ./drupal/config, minimal configuration which works with our code.
 There are two ways in this config can be updated:

-* If module update hooks update the configuration, the code is updated as part of the deployment process (see "hook_update_N() and configuration", below)
+* If module update hooks update the configuration, the code is updated as part of the deployment process (see "hook_update_N() and configuration", below) but only for newly installed sites.
 * Developers can run ./scripts/export-config-sh to update the configuration based on new features such as fields, content types, newly-installed modules...

 Combined, the above approach allows you to check out any version of the starterkit code, and run the deployment script, ending up with a useful website.